Jacob: Christianity

 The Eastern Orthodox Church and those Eastern Catholic Churches which follow the Byzantine Rite see Jacob's dream as a prophecy of the incarnation of the Logos, whereby Jacob's ladder is understood as a symbol of the Theotokos (Virgin Mary), who, according to Eastern Orthodox theology, united heaven and earth in her womb.
 The biblical account of this vision is one of the standard Old Testament readings at Vespers on Great Feasts of the Theotokos.

 The Eastern and Western Churches consider Jacob as a saint along with other biblical patriarchs.
 Along with other patriarchs his feast day is celebrated in the Byzantine rite on the Second Sunday before the Advent (December 11–17), under the title the Sunday of the Forefathers.

 Islam

 Islamic miniature of Ya'qub (right) joyously embraces and kisses his son (left), the returned Islamic prophet Yusuf, whom he thought dead.

 Two further references to Isra'il (Arabic: إِسْرَآئِیل [ˈisraāˈiyl]; Classical/ Quranic Arabic: إِسْرَآءِیْل [ˈisraāãˈiyl]) are believed to be mention of Jacob.
-The Arabic form Ya'qūb (يَعْقُوب) may be direct from the Hebrew or indirect through Syriac.
+The Arabic form Ya'qub (يَعْقُوب) may be direct from the Hebrew or indirect through Syriac.